 You may miss your kids, especially if they are going to school for the first time.
 Be sure to tell your kids that you miss them while they are gone.
 And, be sure to tell them how you deal with missing them too – maybe you plan an after-school snack for them, play some music that you know they like, or just think about that big bear hug you’re going to give them when they get home.
 If you are super sad find a friend to talk to about it, and be sure you don’t talk about your sadness to your child in a way that may leave him feeling responsible – like he could make you happy if he stayed home.
 (See Whose Feelings Are They?)

 Be on the lookout for delayed reactions to these fears or nerves.
 Your child may suck it up in the first few days or weeks (months for older kids – like college kids), but down the road, he may suddenly start having trouble going to school.
-Just go back to square one and pretend it is the first few days of school and be and extra good listener and be extra comforting to help him deal with his fears.
+Just go back to square one.
+Pretend it is the first few days of school.
+Be an extra good listener and be extra comforting to help him deal with his fears.
 (See First Days of School.)

 - Balance your messages – things you say and do.